amruthavinayakam/AI_CareerAgent/README.md

-# AI Research Agent
+# AI Career Agent

-An intelligent research assistant that combines web search capabilities with AI-powered analysis and information storage.
+An intelligent Career assistant that combines web search capabilities with AI-powered analysis and information storage.

 ## Features

-- Web search using Tavily API
+- Web search using SERPAPI
-- AI-powered analysis using OpenAI's GPT models
+- AI-powered analysis using Google's Gemini model.
 - Vector storage using ChromaDB for efficient information retrieval
 - User-friendly interface built with Streamlit
 - Conversation memory for context-aware interactions